radiumrocketapps/ResourcesARPaper/README.md

-# ResourcesARPaper
+# Resources in CPU and RAM performance assessment for different marker types in Augmented Reality applications

-This repository hosts the necessary resources to replicate the experiment described in ...
-(TBD)
+This repository hosts the necessary resources to replicate the experiment described in CPU and RAM performance assessment for different marker types in Augmented Reality applications

 ## Requirements